Szeba25/WyvernEditor/README.md

 If successfully did the above, you can launch the editor with double clicking Wyvern.jar in core/

-## NOTE: The windows_launcher.bat file is for the portble version, if a JRE is included with the editor
+## NOTE: The windows_launcher.bat file is for the portable version (if a JRE is included with the editor)